The Foundation mainly supports research projects and education related to the humanities.

 - The Foundation mainly supports research in the humanities and learning

-- Priority projects include new research areas and research of a cross-border nature, preferably with a focus on IT and digital media
+- Priority projects include new research areas and research of a cross-border nature

 - The Foundations supports investigator-initiated projects of the highest international standard